mohit-sharma-87/DevHub-Articles/Migration to Realm Kotlin SDK.md

 ### Realm Initialization

-Traditionally before using Realm for querying information in our project, we had to initialize and set up few basic properties like name, version, sync config for database.
-Let's understand the impact on these.
+Traditionally before using Realm for querying information in our project, we had to initialize and set up few basic properties like name, version with sync config for database.
+Let's understand the changes on these.

 Steps with JAVA SDK :

 1. Call `Realm.init()`
-2. Setup Realm DB properties like db name, version, migration rules etc using `RealmConfiguration`.
+2. Setup Realm DB properties like name, version, migration rules etc using `RealmConfiguration`.
 3. Setup logging
 4. Configure Realm Sync

 With Kotlin SDK :

 1. <s>Call `Realm.init()`</s> _Is not needed anymore_.
-2. Setup Realm DB properties like db name, version, migration rules etc using `RealmConfiguration` - _Remain the same apart from a few minor changes_.
+2. Setup Realm DB properties like db name, version, migration rules etc. using `RealmConfiguration`- _This remains the same apart from a few minor changes_.
 3. Setup logging - _This is moved to `RealmConfiguration`_
 4. Configure Realm Sync - _No changes_

 ### Changes to Models

-No changes are needed to model class for using Kotlin SDK, except you might have to remove few currently unsupported annotation like `@RealmClass` for the embedded object.
+No changes are required in model classes, except you might have to remove few currently unsupported annotation like `@RealmClass` which is used for the embedded object.

 > Note: You can remove `Open` keyword against `class` which was mandatory for using Java SDK in
 > Kotlin.

-### Changes on how to Query
+### Changes to querying

 The most exciting part starts from here 😎(IMO).

-Traditionally Realm SDK has been on the top of the latest programming treads like Reactive programming (Rx), LiveData and many more but with the technological shift in Android programming language from Java to Kotlin, developers were not able to fully utilize the power the language and Realm SDK as underlying SDK was still in Java.
-A few of such were Coroutines, Kotlin Flow, etc.
+Traditionally Realm SDK has been on the top of the latest programming treads like Reactive programming (Rx), LiveData and many more but with the technological shift in Android programming language from Java to Kotlin, developers were not able to fully utilize the power the language with Realm SDK as underlying SDK was still in Java, a few of them were Coroutines, Kotlin Flow, etc.

-But with the new Kotlin SDK that is all changed and further reduced the boiler code.
+But with the new Kotlin SDK that is all changed and has further reduced the boiler code.
 Let's see understand by example.

 Use-case: As a user, I would like to register my visit as soon as I open the app or screen.